Photo from Insomniac City by Bill Hayes

 Hilma af Klint, Evolution, Group VI, no. 12 (1908)

 Most of us think we want to be happy, or at least free from suffering.
 But do we really?
 As Eckhart Tolle writes in The Power of Now, there is a ‘peculiar pleasure’ derived from being unhappy.
 Negative emotion can feel good.
 For example, anger produces a surge of energy that gives us the courage to take action.
 And then there is the quiet, pleasurable sadness we feel at the end of a sad movie or when parting from someone – the sense of things passing, known in Japanese as mono no aware (the poignancy of impermanence).
-Continue reading How to be happier
+Continue reading The Big Leap

 When it rains it pours.
 This was my thought walking home through the dark, wet streets one night recently after a dentist appointment where I’d been told I needed treatments that would cost me close to a month’s earnings.
 Why now, just as I was planning to move?
 How was I going to afford everything?
 I felt despondent, defeated by this latest curveball.
 Continue reading Paying attention and losing my shoes